A Competency Framework?

 Usually, this tool will consist of several competencies that you can generically apply across many roles within a company.
-Physically, it often looks like a matrix with scoring system tallied to a description of the behaviours which demonstrate specific levels of competency.
+Physically, it often looks like a matrix with a scoring system tallied to a description of the behaviours which demonstrate specific levels of competency.
 To download our Competency Framework example pack, please follow the link at the bottom of the page.

 Critically, the language must be simple and clear enough that any employee can readily understand it.
 Indeed that enables a common understanding of what ultimate job behaviour for that company or role looks like.

 This common understanding of the skills frameworks then enables performance management to flow more intuitively.
 They allow any employee to find better ways to improve their possible score when put against the framework.
 It enables an alignment is company ethos and alignment with a company’s preferred process of achieving certain activities and goals.
 It can generate team-oriented goals and create clear visions for employees as to the company’s preferred behaviours and processes.

 How Do these Skills Frameworks Affect Me?

 You use frameworks for development discussions, as seen above.
 You can also use them as a recruitment tool and as a performance management aid.
 Work objectives will lead you to what you might need to achieve in any given role, and frameworks will set out how you can get there.

 Most employees need to focus on several different frameworks and competencies that the employers identify.
 There is usually scope for discussion around those competencies the employers or manager selects.
 Employers generally use frameworks to be a useful and helpful tool for the employee and the employer.
 They shouldn’t hinder the worker.
 If the employer carefully considers their creation, frameworks add enormous value very quickly to the professional development of employees and the sense of belonging to a company.